Yohn/PicoCSS-Datatables/README.md

  - more testing
  - switch to use pico dropdowns for column toggling
  - when editing a date / time column use browser datetime input type
+ - When row is edited we cant edit that row again - becasue event listeners arent attached anymore